wanchain/wanx/docs/erc20-outbound.md

 - `redeemKey` - the tx redeem key, including x and xHash
 - `token` - the token addresses on Wanchain and Ethereum
 - `outboundFee` - the value of fee (in wei)

+### Redeem fields

+- `to` - the receiving Ethereum account
+- `redeemKey` - the tx redeem key, including x and xHash
+- `token` - the token addresses on Wanchain and Ethereum

+### Revoke fields

+- `from` - the sending Wanchain account
+- `redeemKey` - the tx redeem key, including x and xHash
+- `token` - the token addresses on Wanchain and Ethereum

 ## Using Wanx